-As the Agency refused to grant access to documents in accordance with the Applicant's FOI request under section 25A(5), there is no information before me to suggest whether any individuals to whom the requested documents, should any exist, object or would be likely object to the release of the information.
+As the Agency refused to grant access to documents in accordance with the Applicant's FOI request under section 25A(5), there is no information before me to suggest whether any individuals to whom the requested documents, should any exist, object or would be likely to object to the release of the information.

-Given the nature of the requested documents and the sensitive and personal affairs information in such documents, I am satisfied certain third parties named or identifiable from such documents would be reasonably likely to object to the release of their personal affairs information.
+Given the nature of the information in the requested documents, I am satisfied certain third parties named or identifiable from such documents would be reasonably likely to object to the release of their personal affairs information.